What is the appendix?

 How is appendicitis treated?

-If the appendix has not broken open, surgery will be done to remove the inflamed appendix.
+If the appendix has not broken open, an Appendectomy will be done to remove the inflamed appendix.
 This operation is either done through a small incision in the lower abdomen or using laparoscopic surgery.
 Laparoscopic surgery involves 3 small incisions in the abdomen large enough to insert a telescope-like device that finds the appendix and removes it.
 The recovery from surgery is usually fast and the child is often home in 1-2 days.
 The child will be started on clear liquids and advanced to a regular diet as he/she tolerates it.
 Sitting in a chair and walking are very important.
 This may be difficult at first.
 Pain medication is available to relieve the pain.
 Please feel free to ask your nursing staff or the pediatric surgery team any questions that you may have.

 If the appendix is ruptured, a larger abdominal incision may be required to remove the appendix.
 Peritonitis (inflammation of the abdominal cavity caused by the release of stool into the abdomen) may occur and will be treated with antibiotics for up to 10 days following surgery.
 Your child may come out of surgery with an NG (nasogastric tube) to empty the stomach of acids that are normally produced by the body to digest food.
 Your child will be able to start on clear liquids and progress to a normal diet after the NG tube output is low, the child has bowel sounds (gurgling sounds that signal the digestive tract is working) and the child passes gas or stool.
 It is very important to breathe deeply, walk and sit in a chair as much as possible.
 If you need assistance, please ask your nurse or any member of the pediatric surgery team.